 Kuldeep had been part of the Mumbai Indians set-up in the 2012 season where he had a fond memory of bamboozling Sachin Tendulkar once in the nets with his wrong'un.
 That did not translate into an IPL debut.
 Nor did it happen with Knight Riders in the 2014 season.
 He had to wait until the Champions League where, playing as a support bowler to Sunil Narine, he impressed with his economy.
-Following those performances, he was included in India's ODI squad for the series against West Indies in October 2014, without yet having played a first-class match or a domestic one-dayer.
+Following those performances, he was included in India's ODI squad for the series against West Indies in October 2014, and he made his first-class and List A debuts shortly after.

 One after another, the hosts' batsmen attempted questionable flicks and drives in their second innings, disregarding the drift and dip the offspinner was generating

 The hosts' pace attack, with a combined experience of 31 Tests and 56 wickets, is a candidate for being their weakest ever, yet India cannot simply show up and expect to win